codelingo/codelingo/lexicons/ast/codelingo/php/README.md

     doc:  Example query to find all instances of stmt_switch
     flows:
       codelingo/review
-	       comments: This is a stmt_switch.
+	       comment: This is a stmt_switch.
 	   query: |
 	     import codelingo/ast/php